INFERLab/12740/_posts/2019-07-15-get-started.md

 - Insert the SD card directly into the RPi.
 The SD card that comes with the kit is already pre-loaded with a New Out of Box Software (NOOBS), which is an operating system (OS) installation manager for RPi's.
 So, there is no need for you to do anything with the SD card.

 ## Step 3: Connect your RPi
 - Connect a monitor to the RPi.
 Use the micro HDMI cable that comes with the kit to connect the monitor to Port HDMI 0 on the RPi.
 The monitors in the computer lab use DisplayPort interface, so we additionally provide you with a DisplayPort to HDMI adaptor. - Connect a mouse and a keyboard to the RPi.
 - Finally, connect the power adaptor that comes with the kit.

 ## Step 4: Install OS for your RPi
-- The RPi should power up automatically.
+- The RPi should power up automatically, after you connect the RPi to the power adaptor.
 - Install Raspbian OS and configure your RPi following the on-screen instructions.
 - For WiFi connection, use "CMU-DEVICE".
 You need to open the web browser to register the RPi using your CMU credential.
 - Finally, restart the RPi following the on-screen instruction.